huaweicloudDocs/dns/cn.zh-cn/API参考/修改Record-Set.md

         ```
         {
+           "name": "www.example.com.",
            "description": "This is an example record set.",
+            "type": "A",
             "ttl": 3600,
             "records": [
                 "192.168.10.1",